sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 ***Note:** You can customize provider details and schedule on the [General Settings](https://wpamelia.com/general-settings/?utm_source=wp_org&utm_medium=wp_org&utm_content=link&utm_campaign=wp_org) page.*

-## IMPORTANT NEWS! 📢

-### NEW BOOKING FORM ALERT
+### HIGH-CONVERTING BOOKING FORM ALERT

-New appointment scheduling form is smoother, steps load faster and the **conversion rate is higher**.
+Our appointment scheduling form is smoother, steps load faster and the **conversion rate is higher.**

-### What makes new booking form the best on the market 🏆
+### What makes our booking form the best on the market 🏆

-- **Modern design** - The design of the new booking form will help you convert more website visitors into customers.
+- **Modern design** - The design of the Amelia’s booking form will help you convert more website visitors into customers.

-- **Category selection** - Navigation through a list of your services is easier compared to the old booking experience.

 - **Smooth and animated step-to-step transition** - A step-to-step transition process is accelerated with modern loaders working from behind.